Altierre

 Series B in 2004

-Integrated Materials, Inc. is a silicon science and technology company based in Sunnyvale, California, specializing in the manufacture of polysilicon furnaceware products for integrated circuit manufacturers.
-Founded in 1998, the company produces a range of products including boats, injectors, liners, pedestals, ring boats, and shelf boats, all designed for use in high-temperature processes and low-pressure chemical vapor deposition (LPCVD) operations.
-As of 2010, Integrated Materials operates as a subsidiary of Ferrotec (USA) Corporation.
+Integrated Materials, Inc. is a silicon science and technology company specializing in the manufacture of polysilicon furnaceware products, primarily for integrated circuit manufacturers.
+Founded in 1998 and headquartered in Sunnyvale, California, the company provides a range of essential products, including boats, injectors, liners, pedestals, ring boats, and shelf boats.
+These products are integral to high-temperature processes, low-pressure chemical vapor deposition (LPCVD) processes, and thermal operations critical to the semiconductor industry.
+As of July 2010, Integrated Materials, Inc. operates as a subsidiary of Ferrotec (USA) Corporation.

-EoPlex Technologies specializes in advanced additive manufacturing and 3D printing processes that enable the production of complex, multi-material devices.
-Their innovative technology utilizes proprietary inks to achieve high-volume manufacturing, making it particularly effective in the semiconductor packaging industry.
-EoPlex's solutions enhance the fabrication of various components, including cell phone antennas, RF devices, energy harvesters, fluidic devices, fuel cell parts, sensors, micro-pumps, and thermal devices.
-By providing cost, size, and performance efficiencies, EoPlex aims to deliver reliable packaging and high-quality components that are challenging to produce with traditional manufacturing methods.
+EoPlex Technologies specializes in innovative 3D printing technology and processes that enable the high-volume production of complex, multi-material devices.
+This advanced additive manufacturing capability utilizes proprietary inks, making it possible to create intricate components that are difficult or cost-prohibitive to produce with traditional methods.
+EoPlex's technology is particularly disruptive in the semiconductor packaging sector and is applicable in various devices, including cell phone antennas, RF devices, energy harvesters, fluidic devices, fuel cell components, sensors, micro-pumps, and thermal devices.
+By providing efficient solutions that enhance cost, size, and performance, EoPlex enables its clients to obtain reliable packaging and high-quality advanced components.

 SoundThinking